 Thanks for reading our thoughts on podcasting!
 If you’re interested in more of our podcast-related content, check out the five-part series we published last year summarizing the space, the history of podcasting, listening stats, monetization, and what needs to happen for the industry to expand.

 We loved our time at Podcast Movement and would recommend that anyone interested in podcasting check out next year’s conference in Orlando.
-Even as just a fan, it’s a great opportunity to meet your favorite podcasters in real life (we got to meet a few!)
+Even as just a fan, it’s a great opportunity to meet your favorite podcasters in real life (we got to !)